 Pro-government media outlets reportedly describe Mr. Kavala as “Turkey’s Soros,” a reference to American-Hungarian philanthropist George Soros, who founded the Open Society Foundations (OSF) and has been criticized by leaders in Hungary and Russia for funding human rights and civil society projects in those countries.

 In the early morning of November 16, 2018, police detained Professors Tarhanlı and Tanbay, along with ten others, including several staff members from Anadolu Kültür and the head of the Turkish offices of OSF, based on their alleged connections to Mr. Kavala and their alleged participation in the Gezi Park protests.
 Later in the day, authorities released Professor Tarhanlı and two others after taking their statements.
-The three have reportedly been barred from leaving the country.
+Tanbay was released on November 17.
+The four have reportedly been barred from leaving the country.